The Taylor Big Baby Taylor Acoustic Guitar

 One of the crucial elements of a guitar is its choice of tonewoods.
 With the Big Baby Taylor having the Sitka spruce top, you are getting the right balance of stiffness and elasticity, which would result in the dynamic range and crisp articulation for a beginner guitar.

-Also, since it has the layered back and sides, you have the sturdy platform to avoid a ton of buzz but still feel the vibration from top to bottom.
+Also, since it has a layered back and sides, you have a sturdy platform to avoid a ton of buzz but still feel the vibration from top to bottom.
 The guitar also has layered wood for extra durability as it’s less susceptible to humidity or temperature changes (another reason why it’s great to travel with!).

 Excellent Hardware and Craftsmanship

 Like mentioned, Taylor guitars dare one of the most popular brands known for their quality guitars, with impressive standards in mind.
 The Big Baby Tayloris made in their Tectate factory, ensuring the excellent craftsmanship from the body to neck.

 It has the first-class die-cast tuners on the Taylor-branded headstock, which makes playing much more consistent.
 There is a Micarta saddle on the ebony bridge, with all of these materials not only classy but built with the highest standards.

 The guitar is easy to tune and adjust and can be played right out of the box.